 Once the combs are dry you can store them in an empty super.
-As your colonies build up in the spring, you can place the moldy super on top of a big, vigorous colony and the bees will clean and polish every cell in a matter of a few days.
+As your colonies build population in the spring, you can place the moldy super on top of a big, vigorous colony.
+The bees will clean and polish every cell in a matter of a few days.
 Worker bees always clean old cells prior to re-use anyway, so this is not an unnecessary burden on the bees.
 The bees are very thorough.
 After they are done, the combs can be used for brood or honey production.
 It’s amazing, but no taste or smell of mold will remain on the combs.